AlonBS/Ray_Tracer/README.md

 		and/or those mapping were given before).
 	unbindTexture - unbind the last bound texture.
 Any object created from this point on, will not have textures applied to it.
+	bindNormalMap <index_i> - Binds a previously defined texture with the given index to serve as a normal map.
+The index is of a texture that was defined before, that can also serve as a regular texture (but this doesn't really make sense).
+It is also possible to bind any image as a normal map, but it is recommended to bind texture and normal map that are related (see ./textures for example).
+Once bound, the returned normal will be taked from this map instead of the one that should have been returned at the intersection point.
+		Note that this servers as a 'global normal map' that will be relevant to all primitives, and to all meshes the comprise an object.
+                It is also possible to define a 'per-mesh' normal map, by adding one using the "map_Bump <path>" within the .mtl file of that object.
+                So meshes can have both, but it really makes since to include either per mesh normal or global, but not both.
-	envMap <path_s> - Loades and saves a texture specified with the given path, relative to execution directory.
+	unbindNormalMap - unbind the last bound normal map.
+Any object created from this point on, will not have this normal map to it. envMap <path_s> - Loades and saves a texture specified with the given path, relative to execution directory.
 The texture should be used for (cubical) environment mapping, so it is expected to see 6 such declerations, and it is assumed that they will be mapped in this order: PosX, NegX, PosY, NegY, PosZ, NegZ (see Advanced_7_Skybox_and_env_map.rt).